Target Usage: To work with an existing remote repository.

 * fd96227 Add loans.txt

 2 Pull from the upstream repo.
-If there are new commits, those will come over to your local repo.
+Git will bring any new commits into your local repo.
 For example:

 git pull upstream main